ministryofjustice/cloud-platform-infrastructure/terraform/cloud-platform-components/resources/prometheusrule-alerts/Custom-Alerts.md

 kubectl describe node <node_name>
 ```

-Please read the Kubernetes documentaion of the [Meaning of CPU](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu)
+Please read the Kubernetes documentation of the [Meaning of CPU](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu)

 You can [set CPU limits](https://kubernetes.io/docs/tasks/configure-pod-container/assign-cpu-resource/) to pods and containers, as by default - pods run with unbounded CPU limits.